IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.1.1.6.1 Event Handling Requirements

+In Table 1:XX.1.1.6.1-1, the Received Event shows the context events defined in this profile.
+For each received event, Context Key specifies the context of the event and Resources specifies the FHIR resources used in the given context for the expected behavior.

-The Watcher shall handle the events according to the event handling requirements defined in Table 1:XX.1.1.6.1-1:
+The Watcher shall support handling all events defined in Table 1:XX.1.1.6.1-1.
+The Watcher shall support all required behaviors (“R” in Optionality).
+The Watcher may support suggested behaviors ("S" in Optionality).

 **Table 1:XX.1.1.6.1-1**: Event Handling Requirements